Mike Miller, Executive Director

 The Homer Foundation is overseen by a volunteer board of trustees, representing a broad range of expertise and knowledge of our community’s needs.

-Denise Pitzman, Vice President: Denise has graciously welcomed the invitation to return to the Homer Foundation, originally serving on the board from 2012-2017.
+Denise Pitzman, President: Denise has graciously welcomed the invitation to return to the Homer Foundation, originally serving on the board from 2012-2017.
 Denise and her husband, Gordon, started their own real estate brokerage, Red Knot Real Estate, in 2021.
 Denise is passionate about philanthropy and can be found at various charitable events around town.

-Paula Martin, Treasurer: Paula joined the Homer Foundation board in May of 2019.
+Paula Martin, President Elect & Treasurer: Paula joined the Homer Foundation board in May of 2019.
 Paula lived in Homer since 2007, but has been working at various universities as faculty or administrator since 2007.
 Her husband has worked in Homer, they plan on living here far into the future.
 She has also started a consulting company that has already proved a strong resource of the non-profits in the greater Homer area.
 Paula has a love for science education, aquatic insects, fly fishing, and travel.

 Ken Taylor, Secretary: Ken joined the board in 2019.
 He is enthusiastic to join the Homer Foundation board of trustees in his retirement.
 He brings a world of experience from his career with Alaska Department of Fish and Game and the Department of Natural resources.
 He has also served on environmental board such as the Great Land Trust and the Outdoor Heritage Foundation of Alaska.
 His passion for the outdoors will only strengthen our reach of the Homer Foundation.